MBALearnsToCode/Kregistrar/README.md

 # Kregistrar

-`Kregistrar` is a monitor of the training progress of Deep Learning models built on Tensorflow &amp; Theano.
+`Kregistrar` is a monitor of the training progress of Deep Learning models built on TensorFlow &amp; Theano.